 Instead of charging, for example, a hundred or two hundred dollars per procedure, which would absolutely represent a measured profit for Dr. DellaRusso, he and his practice continue, as of this date, to rape the wallets of people who will pay just about anything to fix their poor eyes.

-Shortcuts Way For Life, at the end of the day, at the bottom of the page, invoking that most famous comparison of all time, to go ahead and look at it.
+Shortcuts Way of Living, at the end of the day, at the bottom of the page, invoking that most famous comparison of all time, to go ahead and look at it.
 Look closely at the bottom line.

 In the opinion of MisterShortcut, Dr. DellaRusso's first few years were ground-breaking and admirable.
 His continual search for personal wealth and investments and toys and luxury homes and vehicles and toys and more, at the direct expense of humans who are suffering so tragically, earns him nomination for being named among the "Scummiest Humans Of The Century," if not also counted among the greediest humans of our generation.
 Heartfelt sorrow goes out to those who have to pay the terrible price of blindness or worse as the result of Dr. DellaRusso's possibly excessive experimentation.
 Yes, Virginia, there is such a thing as too much experimentation, when that experimentation is overly premature, lacking sufficient refinement.
 That's why you can read some horrific things in at least some of the lawsuits filed against Dr. DellaRusso.